Praying in the New Year

-Thousands of Christians brought in the New Year on their knees in prayer.
-On New Years Eve believers from all sorts of denominations, and in locations across the UK, came together to intercede and ask God that 2011 would be a year of opportunity and change in the lives of individuals and transformation in communities.
+Thousands of Christians will bring in the New Year on their knees in prayer.
+On New Year’s Eve (or around that date) believers from all sorts of denominations, and in locations across the UK, will come together to intercede.
+Together we are asking God that 2013 would be a year of opportunity, preparation and transformation in churches, communities and in the lives of individuals.

-Several hundred Peterborough residents gathered at an ecumenical service earlier in the evening on the 31st at the Cathedral to pray for their city.
-This annual act of commitment emerged from the city’s heavy involvement with Hope 2008 and is a time for churches of all denominations to come together with a shared vision for mission.
+Residents in Peterborough will gather at their annual ecumenical service on New Year’s Eve.
+This annual act of commitment emerged from the city’s involvement in Hope 2008.
+It is a time for churches of all denominations to come together with a shared vision for mission.

-Caroline Cameron, a member of the Hope for Peterborough, said: “We are asking God how he wants us to engage with Peterborough.
-We committed ourselves to working together across denominational boundaries and making the love of Christ credible through offering practical service to the city. ”
+Caroline Cameron, a member of HOPE for Peterborough, said: “We are asking God how he wants us to engage with Peterborough.
+We have committed ourselves to working together across denominational boundaries and making the love of Christ credible through offering practical service to the city. ”

-Watchnight services are held throughout the Black Majority Church on New Years eve and it is a time of celebration.
-The tradition with roots in the night spent waiting for emancipation on January 1st 1862, has now become the biggest church attendance prayer night of the year, the importance only beaten by Easter and Christmas.
-Jesus House in Brent Cross held a Watchnight prayer and praise service which ran into the morning and it was packed to capacity.
+Watchnight services are held throughout the Black Majority Church (BMC) each year on New Year’s Eve and it is a significant time of celebration.
+The tradition has roots in the night American slaves spent waiting for emancipation on January 1st 1862.
+Alongside Easter and Christmas it now attracts the biggest church attendances of the year.
+Many of these Watchnight prayer services will last till 2am.

-'Visiting Peterborough Cathedral, Soul Survivor and then Jesus House brought home to me the differences in style and traditions that the people of God have.
-We may differ in the way we do things but we have a lot to learn from each other.
-Praying together and working together in a united purpose for the sake of those outside the Kingdom would certainly be life changing and community transforming.'
+Roy Crowne continued: “People from various Church streams and cultures may differ in the way we do things, but we have a lot to learn from each other.
+Praying together and working together in a united purpose for the sake of those outside the Kingdom would certainly be life changing and community transforming.”